daggidags/Final-Project-mlops-toxic-comment-moderation/README.md

 Unordered sub-list.
 - Experiment Tracking & Model Registry: A system to log experiment parameters/metrics and manage model versions
 - ML Model Backend: A `FastAPI` application to serve your registered model
 - Persistent Data Store: A cloud-native base SQL for storing logs and feedback
 - Frontend Interface: A `Streamlit` application for interacting wth the model
 - Model monitoring Dashboard: to detect latency, target drift, user feedback on predictions to calculate accuracy
 - CI/CD Pipeline: An automated workflow to test and validate code changes
+- Unit Tests: for both API and monitoring dashboard

 ## Project Structure